-Complaints made against the headteacher or any member of the governing board should be directed to the clerk to the governing board in the first instance.
+Complaints made against the Executive Headteacher or any member of the governing board should be directed to the clerk to the governing board in the first instance.

-If the complaint is about the headteacher or one member of the governing board (including the chair or vice-chair), a suitably-skilled and impartial governor will carry out the steps at stage 1 (set out in section 6 above).
+If the complaint is about the Executive Headteacher or one member of the governing board (including the chair or vice-chair), a suitably-skilled and impartial governor will carry out the steps at stage 1 (set out in section 6 above).